madaan/Perfsim/README.markdown

 Scheduling departure :

 The departure will be scheduled either during adding if the process being added is the only process.
 Otherwise, a departure will be scheduled every time there is a departure.
 A departure is also scheduled if the queue is empty and there is an arrival to happen.

+TODO :
+1. The scheduling algorithm should be included as an option in the config file.
+2. Need to model interrupts while servicing.